chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > What were your key contributions at Jinji Network Technology?

-Jinji Network was my first role after graduating, my work there was quite diverse, which was great for learning.
+Jinji Network was my first role after graduating, it's an online baking tutorial company, my work there was quite diverse, which was great for learning.

 My primary project was developing a cross-platform mobile app using React Native.
 I worked on features for both Android and iOS, for example, building a video player.
 This gave me hands-on experience with the challenges of mobile development.